milangress/panel-bar/README.md

-# Panel bar for Kirby 2 CMS
+# Panel Bar for Kirby 2 CMS

 This plugin enables you to include a panel bar on top of your site.
 The panel bar will only be visible to logged in users who are eligible to access the panel.